samatar26/infrastructure/README.md

 - Note - Subnets? - A smaller network inside a large network.

+- Set up three compute instances to host the controle plane.
+It's costing £6 a day!

 ### Questions I should try and answer:

 #### Terraform